Fix & Identify Largest Contentful Paint (LCP) Issues

 A valid place to start is the Core Web Vitals report in Google Search Console.
 Log in, navigate to the report, and review the mobile and desktop charts.
 If Google is flagging URLs with "LCP issue: longer than 2.5s," you have confirmation from the Chrome User Experience (CrUX) Report that a percentage of your users are having a poor experience.

-A good RUM tool helps you move beyond URL groups to understand:
+A good RUM tool lets you see:

-• Your precise LCP score for any specific URL.
+- Your precise LCP score for any specific URL.

-• A breakdown of every LCP element (e.g., an image, a headline) and which ones are most frequently associated with a slow LCP.
+- A breakdown of every LCP element (e.g., an image, a headline) and which ones are most frequently associated with a slow LCP.

-• The exact timing for each of the four LCP phases for every page view, pinpointing the bottleneck.
+- The exact timing for each of the four LCP phases for every page view, pinpointing the bottleneck.

 For example, in CoreDash, you can navigate to the LCP page and view a data table that shows your slowest LCP elements.
 By clicking on a specific element (like a particular CSS class for a hero image), you can filter all the metrics to see the performance data just for pages where that element was the LCP.